Kids Don’t Vote

 - Almost 40% of American kids spend at least 1 year in poverty before they turn 18. — Urban Institute

 - Between 2012 and 2014, federal spending fell for kids’ education, nutrition, social services and early education and care.
 The government spends just 10% of the national budget on kids — a fraction of what other developed countries spend. — Urban Institute

 - Poor kids are more likely to experience hunger.
 And food insecurity has a lifelong effect: lower reading and math scores, more physical and mental health problems, more emotional and behavioral problems and a greater chance of obesity. — Feeding America

 Breaking the Cycle

-I spent several years working at Chicago Public Schools and at educational nonprofits in Chicago.
-I got to know lots of young people who came from low-income and troubled backgrounds.
-The raw potential that these smart and innovative kids and young people possessed was immeasurable.
-No child asked to be born this world nor have any control over their family’s net worth.
+I spent several years working at Chicago Public Schools and educational nonprofits in Chicago.
+I got to know many young people from low-income and troubled backgrounds.
+The raw potential that these intelligent and innovative kids and young people possessed was immeasurable.
+No child asked to be born into this world nor have any control over their family’s net worth.
 It’s easy to point the finger and make irresponsible parents the scapegoats.
 But it’s up to all of us to support our youngest citizens.
 Here are some excellent solutions as ways to end childhood poverty.

 - Universal Pre-K

 - Universal Child Allowance